San Rafael High School

 San Rafael High School is a public high school located at 150 Third St. in San Rafael, California, United States.

 The school is part of the San Rafael City Schools school district.
 Its official nickname is the Bulldog; however, its athletic teams have been known casually as the Dawgs since the mid-1980s.

 The school is located on a 33 acre campus in central San Rafael.

+Residents of the high school district may choose either San Rafael High or Terra Linda High School.
+The high school district includes San Rafael, Santa Venetia, Lucas Valley-Marinwood, and a portion of Larkspur.

 History

 San Rafael High School opened in 1888.
 The school's current campus opened in 1924.

-The school is cited as the origin (1971) of the time and codeword 420 in cannabis culture; originally "420" served as a code word for "The Waldos", a group of marijuana users who would meet in front of the 1940 Benny Bufano statue of Louis Pasteur at 4:20 p.m. to smoke marijuana, both near the statue and at other clandestine locations on campus grounds.
+The school is cited as the 1971 origin of the time and codeword 420 in cannabis culture.
+Originally "420" served as a code word for "The Waldos", a group of students who would meet in front of the 1940 Benny Bufano statue of Louis Pasteur at 4:20 p.m. to smoke marijuana, both near the statue and at other clandestine locations on campus grounds.
 The "420" moniker was in widespread use on campus during the 1974–1976 timeframe by the school stoner community.
 As the usage spread, the original connotations of the term "420" faded away.

 San Rafael High School served as the setting for the video of the 1984 power ballad "Sister Christian" by Night Ranger.

 KSRH is the school's radio station, which is completely operated by students.
 The station broadcasts with 10 watts of power on 88.1 FM and 107.3 Cable FM.
 The station takes requests during school hours at (415) 457-KSRH.

 Facilities at the school were upgraded with funds from bond measures passed in 1999 and 2002.

 Beginning with the 2001–2002 school year, San Rafael High School moved to an A/B rotating block schedule.

 In 2006, the school scored 680 on the Academic Performance Index (API), the California Department of Education’s program for measuring school accountability.
 It also passed all Adequate Yearly Performance (AYP) criteria required by the federal No Child Left Behind (NCLB) Act of 2001.

 In September 2008, the school served as a primary location for the independent feature film The Prankster.
 School was in session while filming took place and some students and teachers had background roles in the movie.
 Former principal Judy Colton had a small speaking part with Kurt Fuller, who played Dean Pecarino in the film.

 In 2019 construction began on a new two-story building to house the school's administrative offices, a kitchen, general student commons area and classrooms along with support spaces for Madrone High School, a continuation high school on the campus of San Rafael High School.